 Administrators can review and monitor the use of privileged accounts, and easily provide attestation reports to prove compliance.

 Privileged Remote Access eliminates the need for privileged users to remember or share credentials for the systems they need to access.
-Passwords can be stored in the on-appliance vault.
-Or you can integrate PRA with BeyondTrust Password Safe or another Password Management Solution.
+Store passwords in the on-appliance vault.
+Or, integrate with BeyondTrust Password Safe or another Password Management Solution.

 This password component enables our credential injection capabilities.
 Instead of requiring privileged users to know usernames and passwords for each endpoint, we can store those credentials securely.
 And then, using API functionality, we can retrieve those credentials and inject them directly into a session.

 One of the most important parts of managing third-party risk is having good onboarding processes.
-With Vendor Onboarding, you can eliminate manual overhead of managing vendor teams and users by delegating portions of the vendor user administration to trusted sub-admins/vendor admins.
+With Vendor Onboarding, eliminate the manual overhead of managing vendor teams and users.
+Instead, delegate portions of the vendor user administration to trusted sub-admins and vendor admins.

 This eliminates shared accounts while providing an easier path to adding new vendor users as they onboard.

-Administrators can delegate the management of vendor and internal users to a trusted vendor administrator, or another internal user, and manage vendor users through Group Policy.
+Administrators can delegate the management of vendor and internal users to trusted vendor administrators or other internal users.
+Then, easily manage vendor users through Group Policy.